NLCaceres/mlb-team-schedule/README.md

   Bonus Tip - `pip show 'pypiPkgName'` will display all requirements for that particular package plus the venv location and what packages require that package!
 Super helpful if VSCode doesn't recognize imports

+### Notes on Seeding & the MLB-Stats API
+- Main Concern at the moment: How are double headers handled?
+  - Typically it seems rain delays get rescheduled next day turning single games into double headers which would make the max number of games on a single day, for sure, two.
+    - Mostly remains the same EXCEPT
+      - doubleHeader value goes from 'N' to 'S'
+      - scheduledInnings value goes from 9 to 7
+      - New rescheduledFrom key appears! with original UTC time
+    - Important to note that gamesInSeries & seriesGameNumber MAY change but likely will remain the same
+      - So if the first game in the series got rained out, the next day will have two games, with the first being the replacement for the original first game, making gamesInSeries remain the same AND the seriesGameNumber the same while only the dates changed!